February 5, 2017

 Sat in the middle, a thinned silicon-based microprocessor chip; circuitry for the battery and power management formed the fourth layer.
 Finally, the top layer included a RFID tag for temperature and humidity sensors — made by drawing on a Post-It Note with the silver ink pen and attaching a flexible radio chip.
 Stress tests, made out of 300 bending and unbending cycles using software of the Chinese Academy of Sciences, shown high performances in adaptability.

 “We will continue improving the device accuracy beyond its current benchmark of plus or minus five percent of the accuracy of those more expensive.
 And also, costs will be dropped off a US $5 each year.
-Everyone can now access to health screening regardless their state,” Hussain promises.
+Everyone can now access to health screening regardless their state,” Hussain promised.